Looking for cheap cycling shoes? Welcome to our guide to the best SPD and road cycling shoes for under £70.

 These from French-based sport store chain Decathlon look like a bargain entry point when it comes cheap cycling shoes.
 They're billed as road shoes, but have a two-bolt mounting for mountain bike-style cleats, so you'll be able to walk in them easily.

-Thirty quid or thereabouts is the starting price for cycling shoes and these from Sports Direct brand Muddyfox are typical of what you'll find.
+Just under forty quid is the starting price for cycling shoes and these from Sports Direct brand Muddyfox are typical of what you'll find.
 You get a padded mesh fabric body, with laces and Velcro strap to cover the knot and lace ends and a cushioned heel outsole for walking.

 The sole of these mountain bike shoes has a deeper tread than the MT34s, for grip on dirt, but there's a continuous raised section around the cleat for easy walking.
 The sole is reinforced with glass fibre for stiffness.